“In the same way, let your light shine before others, so that they may see your good works and give glory to your Father in heaven.” Matthew 5:16 NRSV

 Approximately 14% of our annual church budget is designated for mission & outreach.
 Special and designated offerings throughout the year increase total mission giving to approximately 20% of total giving.
 The mission and outreach committee of our session develops, coordinates, and implements the use of these funds.
 Currently, we financially support several international, co-mission partners and approximately twenty local or regional mission projects.

-As a service to the community, we offer the resources of our campus to house the weekly meetings of Alcoholics Anonymous and Al-Anon.
+As a service to the community, we offer the resources of our campus to house weekly meetings of Alcoholics Anonymous and other support groups.

 In addition, the James Island Presbyterian Foundation, Inc. was developed in 1984 to help support the outreach efforts of the James Island Presbyterian Church through the development and management of various missions.
 Currently, this includes the funding and operation of: Closet Treasures Thrift Store located in the Folly Road Shopping Center (Closet Treasures recently closed after 28 years and we are exploring the possibility of re-opening at a new location); Lowcountry Pastoral Counseling Center (six locations in Charleston & Dorchester counties); the pre-school, child care center, after school program and summer day camp operating on the church campus; Mission House providing housing for college and church volunteer groups traveling to Charleston, individual/family referrals from the MUSC Hollings Cancer Center for short-term stay, retreats & meeting space; coordinating the James Island Senior Companion Program; providing work sites and supervision for court-referred community service workers.